 The Doctorate in Physical Therapy program offers a combination of didactic and clinical experiences designed to prepare graduates to perform evidence-based practice in the contemporary health care environment.
 The program consists of three years of full-time study including summer sessions.

-Case studies courses are incorporated in the curriculum to bridge or link course material in terms of cognitive, psychomotor and affective behaviors needed to appropriately administer physical therapy services to patients, clients, and/or caregivers.
+Case studies courses are incorporated in the curriculum to bridge or link course material to the clinical practice of physical therapy.
 The expectations placed on students throughout these integrative units become progressively more demanding, with students initially identifying and describing clinical observations and subsequently analyzing data and predicting outcomes in physical therapy practice.

-Students begin the fall semester of their second year with Clinical Internship I, a 6-week, full-time experience.
-Clinical Internship II, a full-time, 8-week experience is scheduled after the completion of Year 2, during the summer months.
+Students end the fall semester of their second year with Clinical Internship I, an 8-week, full-time experience.
+Clinical Internship II, a full-time, 9-week experience is scheduled after the completion of Year 2, during the summer months.
 The third year ends with two clinical internships designed as final integrative experiences.
-Clinical Internship III and IV are both full-time experiences, the first 10-weeks in duration and the final experience, 12-weeks in duration.
+Clinical Internship III and IV are both full-time experiences, the first 8-weeks in duration and the final experience, 10-weeks in duration.
 During Clinical Internship IV, students are expected to negotiate learning objectives, create learning experiences and participate in self-assessment practices.
 These learning experiences could include (but are not limited to) an administrative project, establishment of outcome databases, the development of a continuing education program or in-service program, development of a clinical evidence-based library in relevant practice areas or a case study project.

 The physical therapy curriculum at Stony Brook undergoes a formal review process annually based on input from students, faculty and our clinical instructors.
 Modifications in course sequencing, content and descriptions often result from this ongoing assessment process and are reflected in the incoming class curriculum once approved by the Curriculum Committee within School of Health Technology & Management.